nasuni-labs/nasuni-dashboards/README.md

       `User Organization Bucket`</br>
       `admin MyCompany nasuni-bucket`</br>

-3. List the automatically created database token and make a note of the token since it will be required for configuring Grafana database authentication:
+3. List the automatically created database token and make a note of the token since it will be reuired for configuring Grafana database authentication:

     * Rocky Linux - ssh to the VM and run the following command to list Influx authentication info:
       ```shell